 Aloe bellatula Reynolds

-Aloe bellatula is a small succulent that forms a dense clump of stemless rosettes of thin leaves.
+Aloe bellatula is a small succulent that forms a dense clump of stemless rosettes of narrow leaves with the upper side slightly grooved.
 Although both surfaces of the leaves are covered with rough papillae, they are very flexible.
-The leaves take on a bronze hue in intense sunlight and can grow up to 5 inches (12.5 cm) long, with the upper side slightly grooved.
-Tiny pale teeth along the leaf margins make them feel rough rather than sharp.
-Flowers are bell-shaped, bright coral-red, and appear at the end of a long stalk.
+The leaves take on a bronze hue in intense sunlight and can grow up to 5 inches (12.5 cm) long and 0.4 inches (1 cm) wide.
+The tiny pale teeth along the leaf margins make them feel rough rather than sharp.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).